State data: Domestic violence against women rising on LI

 - Experts said pandemic lockdown measures isolated people and additional stressors that arose then, including financial concerns and mental health challenges, may have contributed to the increase in incidents.

-Additional stressors that arose then — including financial issues and mental health challenges — may have escalated existing abuse and contributed to the increase in incidents since then, according to Bridget Mantello, director of development at the Safe Center LI, a Bethpage-based nonprofit that helps domestic violence victims.
+Additional stressors that arose then — including financial issues and mental health challenges — may have escalated existing abuse and contributed to the increase in incidents since then, according to Bridget Mantello, director of development at The Safe Center LI, a Bethpage-based nonprofit that helps domestic violence victims.

 Two Long Island victim service agencies said they're experiencing an increase in hotline calls.

-Officials at ECLI-VIBES in Islandia, a nonprofit created to support abuse victims, said its 24-hour hotline has been getting an average of 4,501 calls annually since 2022, up from 2,463 calls in 2019.
+Officials at ECLI-VIBES in Islandia, a nonprofit created to support abuse victims, said its 24-hour hotline has been getting an average 4,501 calls annually since 2022, up from 2,463 calls in 2019.

-The hotline at the Safe Center LI got 2,108 calls from the beginning of January 2023 through early August of that year, compared with 2,879 in the same period this year, according to the agency.
+The hotline at The Safe Center LI got 2,108 calls from the beginning of January 2023 through early August of that year, compared with 2,879 in the same period this year, according to the agency.

 Avoiding 'a crisis point'